vstehle/ebbr/source/chapter3-secureworld.rst

 However, the spin table protocol is strongly discouraged.
 Future versions of this specification will only allow PSCI, and PSCI should be implemented in all new designs.

+On Armv8-R AArch64 platforms, Firmware and hypervisor resident in S-EL2 must implement and conform to the PSCI specification.

 RISC-V Multiprocessor Startup Protocol
 ======================================